pedrofvilanova/sscitamineum_omics/README.md

 Looking at this data, it appears each iteration of Pilon after Medaka had slightly better statistics regarding the reference, but it remains unclear where the plateau of these changes would be.

+# Gene annotation and variant calling

+The pipelines related to gene annotation and variant calling can be viewed at Lucas Taniguti's GitHub page: https://github.com/lmtani/s-scitamineum-pipelines